List of DC Comics characters: C: Aleksandr Creote

 Aleksandr Creote is a former KGB agent who partnered with Savant, becoming his subordinate and helping him in his missions, and to check his mental disorder, due to his unrequited love for him.
-During a scheme to extorte Oracle into divulge Batman's identity, he came into conflict with the Birds of Prey, but eventuallu both Savant and Creote become their allies.
+During a scheme to extort Oracle into divulge Batman's identity, he came into conflict with the Birds of Prey, but eventually both Savant and Creote become their allies.

 Crimson Centipede

-The Crimson Centipede is a fictional character appearing in American comic books published by DC Comics.
+The Crimson Centipede is the name of several characters appearing in American comic books published by DC Comics.

+Creation of Ares

 First appearing in Wonder Woman #169 (April 1967), Crimson Centipede is initially depicted as a powerful entity resembling a human with multiple limbs who was created by Ares to battle Wonder Woman.
 The Crimson Centipede stages burglaries to fund widespread criminal enterprises and counteract Wonder Woman's peaceful influence.

+Insectoid

 In 2016 after DC Comics implemented a relaunch called "DC Rebirth". the Crimson Centipede is reimagined as an insectoid creature who was created by a S.T.A.R.
-Labs biotech firm and accidentally freed by "Meninists".
+Labs biotech firm and accidentally freed by meninists.